joonasisoininen/Habla/README.md

 ## My Role
 * Led the project end-to-end, establishing the initial task breakdown and execution plan and allowing team members to self-select workstreams based on interest and strengths
 * Set early project direction and scope, ensuring alignment between user research, design decisions, and course requirements
-* Conducted and led two user interviews, synthesizing insights into clear product requirements and jobs-to-be-done
+* Conducted and led four user interviews, synthesizing insights into clear product requirements and jobs-to-be-done
-* Owned core user flows (onboarding, discovery, live sessions, feedback), ensuring consistency and clarity across iterations
 * Guided prioritization and iteration based on usability findings, balancing feature ambition with cognitive simplicity

 ## Design & Prototyping